 The diagram and essay will clearly illustrate the key hierarchy to ensure that at no point the chain could be broken without cryptographically exhausting all of the initial authorization values and that the effective strength of the BEV is maintained throughout the Key Chain.

 A description of the data encryption engine, its components, and details about its implementation (e.g. for hardware: integrated within the device’s main SOC or separate co-processor, for software: initialization of the product, drivers, libraries (if applicable), logical interfaces for encryption/decryption, and areas which are not encrypted (e.g. boot loaders, portions associated with the Master Boot Record (MBRs), partition tables, etc.)).
 The description should also include the data flow from the device’s host interface to the device’s persistent media storing the data, information on those conditions in which the data bypasses the data encryption engine (e.g. read-write operations to an unencrypted Master Boot Record area).
-The description should be detailed enough to verify all platforms to ensure that when the user enables encryption, the product encrypts all hard storage devices.
+The description should be detailed enough to verify all platforms to ensure that when the user enables encryption, the product encrypts all Field-Replaceable Nonvolatile Storage devices.
 It should also describe the platform’s boot initialization, the encryption initialization process, and at what moment the product enables the encryption.

-The process for destroying keys when they are no longer needed by describing the storage location of all keys and the protection of all keys stored in nonvolatile memory.
+The process for destroying keys when they are no longer needed by describing the storage location of all keys and the protection of all keys stored in Field-Replaceable nonvolatile memory.

 Diagram